joannapranikajoshua/Sunpy3D/proposal.md

 #### Week 1

 - Get started on working with the code documentation of the existing code.
 I have already gotten started on writing the docstrings and examples for plotting here.
-- Begin with the setting up of documentation via Sphinx and gain information regarding the types of testing that is required.
+- Begin with the setting up of documentation via Sphinx and gain information regarding the types of testing that are required.
 - I shall also begin work on setting up the project for packaging.